Sunday, May 17, 2026

 Author’s note -- I hope that you enjoy learning from this resource!
 To help me to continue to provide valuable free content, please consider showing your appreciation by leaving a donation HERE.
 Thank you and Happy Trails!

 So you’ve decided to stay where you are, immediately seeking shelter and making do with the available terrain.
-You found a windbreak to huddle behind and pulled a trash bag out, ripped a face hole and tugged down around you.
+You found a windbreak to huddle behind and pulled a trash bag out, ripped a face hole and tugged it down around you.
 How could you make your emergency shelter even better?
 With a tea candle of course!

 The heat from a candle flame can be used to warm your body by allowing the exhaust gases from the burning candle to flow under a shirt, poncho or trash-bag pulled out and away from your body, a technique discovered originally by cold miners, and later nicknamed by cavers the “Palmer furnace”, after Dr. Jonathan Palmer, who advocated its use (for more on Palmer Furnaces read It’s Time to Tune Up Your Palmer Furnace!©).
 According to Genevieve, the author of “A Month of Wilderness Medicine”, within minutes of lighting her candle, the palmer furnace had her “nice and toasty in the 55 degree cave”.